 Ko Adang and Ko Rawi

 A quick longtail boat ride across from Ko Lipe brings you to Ko Adang.
-Although the island is considerably bigger than neighbouring Ko Lipe, the protected status means there are no hotels here.
+Although the island is considerably bigger than neighbouring Ko Lipe, the protected status means accommodation options are limited.
 However, it is possible to stay overnight in National Park accommodation (tents or bungalows) and for anyone seeking seclusion for a few days, Ko Adang is a good option.
 And with easy access to Ko Lipe, you have creature comforts close at hand if you need them.

 Some of the best snorkelling sites in the Tarutao Marine Park can be found in the waters off Ko Rawi where you will find an array of tropical fish and corals.